 - Attorney admitted in California and New Mexico

 - Wireless leasing and zoning experience for more than 20 years

 - Radio frequency telecom engineer for more than 35 years

 - Doctor of Law and Policy, Northeastern University

 - Can be contacted at 310-312-9900, ext.
 121 or [email protected]

 - Chair of the Telecommunications Group at Varnum LLP law firm

-- For 24 years he has represented property owners on cell leases
+- For 25 years has represented property owners on cell leases

-- Including helping clients sell around 100 cell leases
+- Including helping clients sell over 100 cell leases

 - Graduate of Harvard, Yale, and Michigan Law School